sheyoshida/media-journal/README.md

 # The App:

-Throughout the process, I was mindful of adopting an MVP strategy which ensured that the first round of features were practical.
+Throughout the process, I was mindful about our MVP which ensured that the first round of features were streamlined and practical.
 I also made an effort to ensure that our UI experience was unique and incorporated collection view cells, a fun [folding tab bar controller](https://github.com/Yalantis/FoldingTabBar.iOS) and custom animation with
 [Facebook's POP](https://github.com/facebook/pop) files.
 To keep our data from vanishing I learned how easy it is to use [Parse](https://github.com/ParsePlatform/Parse-SDK-iOS-OSX).
 Later, my team incorporated the [Facebook SDK](https://github.com/facebook/facebook-ios-sdk) which adds a social element; our users can share their new discoveries.